sunjay/turtle/docs/guide/basic-movement.md

 - Already introduced forward and right
 - Introduce other basic movement commands
 - Movement is always relative to the **current** position and orientation of the turtle
+- Example of drawing a triangle
+  - First by copying/pasting code
+  - Then using a loop to deduplicate things
-- Example of drawing a triangle, then drawing 3 triangles using a nested loop
+- Example of taking triangle and then drawing 3 triangles using a nested loop

 ```rust
 use turtle::Turtle;